turingschool-examples/frontend-mod-1-prework/README.md

 Now that you have forked this repository, the next thing to do is *clone your forked repository*.

-Cloning is when you copy a remote Github repository to your local computer.
+Cloning is when you copy a remote GitHub repository to your local computer.

 #### 1. In YOUR `frontend-mod-1-prework` repository that your just forked, click on `Clone or Download`